Eileenzyf/ISO-App-Prediction/README.md

 		- Stories:
 		1. *Variable transformation (1 point)*
 		2. *Split the data set to training and test set (1 point)*
-	- Model Building to predict the number of reviews and ratings using a set of parameters.
+	- Model Building to predict the number of reviews and ratings using a set of attributes.
 		- Stories:
 		1. *Run a simple linear regression model to check the R square, variable importance and residual plot to determine what advanced model to use.
 (2 point)*
 		2. *Run Neural Network, Random Forest Model to predict the number of reviews and ratings.
 Making sure the model hit the performance metrics.
 (4 points)*